 "It looks..."
 Amazing.
 Brilliant.
 I'd give you the launch codes for my ship right now if you asked.
 "Expensive.
 You'll be earmarked for a few muggings later."

-Shepard just barely resisted rolling her eyes at the irony.
+Shepard just barely resisted rolling her eyes.
 "You don't look ridiculous, Garrus.
 You might even qualify as attractive to a species other than krogan for once."

 "That good, huh?"
 He tossed her Carnifex over, which she tucked into her waistband.
 "Seems money really can buy anything."